MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-outlook.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: SMTP, mail, Office 365
-ms.date: 04/01/2019
+ms.date: 06/28/2019
 ms.author: edupont
-ms.openlocfilehash: d314b8ce94c5f8251298f0322acd2cdc4f6b15d5
+ms.openlocfilehash: 9248d39ed447f8c590db708567790edfd64da0db
-ms.sourcegitcommit: 60b87e5eb32bb408dd65b9855c29159b1dfbfca8
+ms.sourcegitcommit: e8abfb78e13f3c29035087b09d7930f2950ab7a3
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/29/2019
+ms.lasthandoff: 07/01/2019
-ms.locfileid: "1246761"
+ms.locfileid: "1717600"
 ---
 # <a name="using-business-central-as-your-business-inbox-in-outlook"></a>Using Business Central as your Business Inbox in Outlook
 [!INCLUDE[d365fin](includes/d365fin_md.md)] introduces the ability to manage business interactions with your customers and vendors, directly in Microsoft Outlook.
 With the [!INCLUDE[d365fin](includes/d365fin_md.md)] Outlook add-ins, you can see financial data related to customers and vendors, as well as create and send financial documents, such as quotes and invoices.

 ## <a name="getting-the-add-in"></a>Getting the Add-in
 It is easy to get started with the [!INCLUDE[d365fin](includes/d365fin_md.md)] add-in for Outlook.
-In the **Set up your Business Inbox in Outlook** assisted setup guide, you can set up the connection for yourself or for your organization.
-If your organization uses office 365, you must specify your Office 365 user name and password.
-If your organization does not use Office 365, you must specify information about the Exchange Server that you use.
+In the **Set up your Business Inbox in Outlook** assisted setup guide, you can set up the connection for yourself or for your organisation if your organisation uses Office 365.
+Simply specify your Office 365 user name and password.
 The [!INCLUDE[d365fin](includes/d365fin_md.md)] add-ins are then automatically added to your Outlook.
+For more information, see [Minimum Requirements for Outlook](product-requirements.md#outlook).

 Then, when you open Outlook, you will see an email message from Dynamics 365 Business Central Admin.
 The new add-ins are added to the Outlook ribbon, and in Outlook Web App, you can see the [!INCLUDE[d365fin](includes/d365fin_md.md)] add-ins immediately above or below the body of the email message.
 The add-ins are updated periodically, and you'll get notified that a new version is ready for you in Outlook.